-DelMoSports, Inc. is a boutique race company founded in 2004, specializing in elite destination events along the southern New Jersey shore and Delaware.
-Their unique and award-winning events include IRONMAN 70.3 Atlantic City, the Atlantic City Triathlon, Tri the Wildwoods Triathlon, Escape to Lewes Open Water Swim Classic and Escape the Cape Triathlon, which was voted the Best Triathlon in the Mid-Atlantic and Northeast Regions by Competitor.
-Known for high quality, athlete-centered productions with an emphasis on community involvement, DelMoSports events provide challenging courses, spectacular scenery and amazing vacation opportunities for athletes and their families
+DelMoSports is an elite event production company founded in 2004, specializing in world class events in Philadelphia and the southern Jersey shore.
+Our unique and award-winning events include IRONMAN 70.3 Atlantic City, Escape the Cape Triathlon & Open Water Classic, the Women's Philadelphia Triathlon, MudHen Brewing Co.
+Half Marathon, Red Bull Surf & Rescue, the Atlantic City Triathlon, Tri the Wildwoods Triathlon, and the Crest Best Run Fest.
+Known for high quality, athlete-centered productions with an emphasis on community involvement, DelMoSports events provide challenging courses, spectacular scenery and amazing vacation opportunities for athletes and their families.

 Scroll Down to view complete profiles

 Stephen Del Monte is the founder and CEO of DelMoSports, Inc..
 A former social worker, youth athletic coach and middle school math teacher, he founded the company in 2004 with his wife Jamie in Wildwood Crest, New Jersey, where they live with their two children.
 They specialize in elite destination events along the southern New Jersey shore and Delaware, with challenging courses, spectacular scenery and amazing vacation opportunities for athletes and their families.
 Now with over 7,000 finishers annually, DelMoSports’ participants travel from around the world and compete at every level, from beginner to elite.